-This section describes how to deprovision Office 365 services, including Exchange Online, SharePoint Online, OneDrive, Microsoft Teams (Teams and Chat).
+This section describes how to deprovision Office 365 services, including Exchange Online, Exchange Online (Inline Mode), SharePoint Online, OneDrive, Microsoft Teams (Teams and Chat).

 The steps outlined below detail how to deprovision an Office 365 service account.

 Be cautious when deprovisioning an Exchange Online service account.
-The following supported Cloud App Security automation APIs will not work after the Exchange Online service account is deprovisioned: Threat Investigation, Intelligent Investigation, Threat Mitigation.
+The following supported Cloud App Security automation APIs will not work after the Exchange Online service account is deprovisioned: Threat Investigation, Threat Mitigation, Threat Remediation.

 If the service account is a Delegate Account, Cloud App Security requests Office 365 to verify the selected service account.